tenkara/solidityHomeworks/README.md

-# solidityEthDenBC
+# solidity homeworks from EthDenver bootcamp
-Primarily for the bootcamp homework
+Primarily used for uploading finished work